Home

 Personal Consultation

+To begin, our doctor will mark out the area beneath the eyes that produces the appearance of under-eye bags.
+Once the amount of fatty tissue, skin, and muscle to be removed is determined, our surgeon typically uses a local anesthetic to numb the area, then carefully makes the incisions.
 When excess skin also needs to be removed from the lower eyelid, a small incision is made just under the lower eyelashes.
 Fat and sagging skin are removed through the incisions, and muscles may be lifted or tightened to provide more flattering eyelid contours.
 If the lower eyelid muscle needs to be lifted, the procedure is known as a Skin Muscle Flap.
-Repositioning the eyelids brightens the eyes for a more rejuvenated overall complexion.

 Stunning Before & After Patient Results